 Most projects that I undertake are subject to contractual agreements that restrict publication.
 Where possible, technical reports and white papers will be released soon.

-- Development of an automated testbed, combining a custom firmware image for LoRa-enabled devices with a network of minimalist Linux nodes for IP-control and signal capture.
+- Development of automated testbeds, custom embedded firmware, distributed Linux for IP-control and signal capture.

-- Development of a server-based signal processing environment to support digital RF analysis and visualisation.
+- Development of server-based signal processing environments to support distributed digital RF analysis and data visualisation.

-- Analysis of waveforms in GNURadio, MATLAB and Python.
+- Development of signal processing software to evaluate waveform behaviour from sizable datasets in GNURadio, MATLAB and Python.

 The specific signal processing approach and results are currently pending publication.